The victims included 59 men, eight women, and four children, including a baby.

 The four men convicted included one Afghan and three Bulgarians.
 Ten others, including nine from Bulgaria, were given shorter sentences of three to twelve years.

 The people-smuggling gang dumped the truck with the corpses at the side of an Austrian motorway.

-The court heard the prosecution allege that as the truck made its way from the Hungarian-Serbian border towards Austria the smugglers ignored the cries of the migrants who continuously banged on the sides of the lorry and shouted.
+The court heard the prosecution allege that as the truck made its way from the Hungarian-Serbian border towards Austria, the smugglers ignored the cries of the migrants who banged on the sides of the lorry and shouted.

 Most of the victims were from Afghanistan, Iraq and Syria.